Expanding Canada's toolkit to address corporate wrongdoing: The Integrity Regime stream discussion guide

 - Question 10: How could the Government of Canada use the Integrity Regime to achieve other social, economic or environmental policy objectives?

 This consultation closed on November 17, 2017 (11:59 pm Pacific time).
 Thank you to all those who participated in this consultation process.
+A summary report of what was heard during the public consultation period is available.

 - Government of Canada